broerman/anchor_linux_react/README.md

 ###### action script

-in the reaction script are all system progs which prevends spreding the virus.
+in the reaction script are all system programs which prevents spreading the virus.